andyl/rfxi/README.md

 # Rfxi

-Rfxi / Rfx Interface - A user interface and APIs for [Rfx](https://github.com/andyl/rfx).
+Rfxi / Rfx Interface - User interface and APIs for [Rfx](https://github.com/andyl/rfx).

 Rfxi can be used interactively, and can interoperate with standalone apps, editors, and dev tools.